ncharris93/sap-fiori-fill-40/readme.md

 1. Create a new bookmark
 2. Give it whatever name you like
-3. Paste the contents of the JS block above or `copy-me.js` into the `URL` field of the bookmark form
+3. Paste the contents of the JS block above into the `URL` field of the bookmark form

 ## How to Use